IshtarStar/docker-compose-nginx-phpfpm-xdebug-mariadb/README.md

 # Goal of this project

-The goal of this project is to create a Docker Compose setup for a PHP-FPM, Xdebug, Nginx web server, and MariaDB environment.
-This setup uses PHP 8.3 for better performance, lower CPU, and memory usage, along with Composer, the dependency manager for PHP, to easily start your project.
-The setup is built on the lightweight Nginx web server and includes debugging capabilities with Xdebug and Redis.
+The primary goal of this project is to create a streamlined and efficient development environment using Docker Compose.
+This environment will consist of PHP-FPM, Xdebug, Nginx web server, and MariaDB, enabling developers to quickly and easily start working on their PHP projects.

 # Services